MojoJojo6/UI-Service/README.md

 # UI-Service
-It Provides HTML, CSS and static files for Web Application.
+It provides HTML, CSS and static files for Web Application.